 This puree can be frozen for up to 4 months.

-In this recipe, we are adding in a pinch of fresh sage or thyme, but feel free to use the following spices instead of the curry – cumin, nutmeg, cinnamon, cloves, garlic, thyme, mint, basil or fresh ginger (see quantity recommendations in the recipe card).
+In this recipe, we are adding a pinch of fresh sage or thyme, but feel free to use the following spices instead: cumin, nutmeg, cinnamon, cloves, garlic, thyme, mint, basil, or fresh ginger (see quantity recommendations in the recipe card).

 GREAT PUMPKIN COMBINATION PUREES

-While Pumpkin Puree is great by itself, it’s also super easy to mix and match with other nutrient-dense baby food purees.
-Give these fun flavor combos a try!
+While this pumpkin puree tastes great by itself, it’s also easy to mix and match with other nutrient-dense baby food purees.
+So give these fun flavor combos a try!

 - Sweet Potatoes